mc256/starlight/README.md

 # Starlight: Fast Container Provisioning
-Starlight speeds up deploying and updating containers to workers, while maintaining backwards compatibility with existing tools.
+Starlight speeds up deploying and updating containers on workers, while maintaining backwards compatibility with existing tools.
-It is so fast that some containers start faster than merely downloading an optimized data package, yet with practically no overhead.
+It is so fast that containers can start faster than merely downloading an optimized data package, yet with practically no overhead.

 ## Extend cloud practices further to the edge and WAN
-Using containers to provision workers in high latency environments is often tricky.
+Using containers to provision workers in high-latency or low-bandwidth environments can be tricky.
 The time it takes to deploy software and start a container increase dramatically with latency, and increase at a higher rate than the equivalent time to simply download the data.
 Outside the datacenter, where round-trip times are in the order of tens or hundreds of milliseconds, container provisioning can be several times slower than in the cloud, even when the network has reasonable bandwidth.

-## Why?
+### Why?
 The root cause for this slow provisioning time is the overall design of the provisioning pipeline: it is pull-based, designed around the stack-of-layers abstraction container images, and does not explicitly consider container updates.
 For example, updating a Java application to fix the Log4j vulnerability usually requires re-downloading the entire container image, even though the updated Log4j library only takes a fraction of that space.

-## How
+### How
 Starlight is an accelerator for provisioning container-based applications that decouples the mechanism of container provisioning from container development.
 Starlight maintains the convenient stack-of-layers structure of container images, but uses a different representation when deploying them over the network.
 The development and operational pipelines remain unchanged.
 <br>[Find out how Starlight works by reading the paper or here ➡️](docs/starlight-workflow.md)

 ## Architecture
 Starlight is implemented on top of **containerd**.
 It it comprised of cloud and worker components.